PhaserEditor2D/phasereditor2d-ninepatch-plugin/README.md

 This repository contains NinePatch plugin for Phaser Editor 2D v3.

+This plugin requires Phaser Editoe 2D v3.33.2 or a newer version.

 ## Install

 The plugin is distributed as a NodeJS package: